gardenlinux/gardenlinux/features/fedramp/README.md

 </website-feature>

 ### Features
-This `FedRAMP` feature represents a meta feature that includes multiple sub features like `aide` or `firewall`.
+This `fedramp` feature represents a meta feature that includes multiple sub features like `aide` or `firewall`.
 Working with sub features provides an easy overview, adjustment and administration for each sub feature.
-While only including all sub features fullfills the needed requirements for `FedRAMP`, it is in an operators decision to adjust sub features to his needs.
-This allows changes to be as near as possible to `FedRAMP`, even it may not fit the `FedRAMP` requirements.
+While only including all sub features full fills the needed requirements for FedRAMP, it is in an operators decision to adjust sub features to his needs.
+This allows changes to be as near as possible to FedRAMP, even it may not fit the FedRAMP requirements.
 This feature includes further subfeatures.

 ### Unit testing
-The `FedRAMP` unit test is based on a simple [simple shell script](tests/test.sh) and is executed by a `PyTest` wrapper.
-This tests will be proceeded for artifacts that are built with `FedRAMP` feature and will validate all options, whether a sub feature is not included.
+The FedRAMP unit test is based on a simple [simple shell script](tests/test.sh) and is executed by a `PyTest` wrapper.
+This tests will be proceeded for artifacts that are built with the `fedramp` feature and will validate all options, whether a sub feature is included or not.

 ### Meta
 |||